 The terms below are to be interpreted as follows:

 This ZIP proposes a standard format for payment request URIs.
-Wallets that recognize this format enable users to construct payments simply by clicking links on webpages or scanning QR codes.
+Wallets that recognize this format enable users to construct transactions simply by clicking links on webpages or scanning QR codes.

 In order for a robust transactional ecosystem to evolve for Zcash, it is necessary for vendors to be able to issue requests for payment.
 At present, the best option available is to manually specify a payment address, a payment amount, and potentially memo field content.
 Of these three components, existing wallets only provide functionality for reading payment addresses in a semi-automated fashion.
 It is then necessary for the user to manually enter payment amounts and any associated memo information, which is tedious and may be error-prone, particularly if a payment is intended for multiple recipients or the memo field information contains structured data that must be faithfully reproduced.

-In Bitcoin, two different standards exist to permit vendors to issue payment requests that are understood by wallets: BIP-0021 4 and BIP-0070 5.
-BIP-0021 provides a URI format that can be interpreted by a wallet to construct simple, single-recipient transactions; while BIP-0070 uses a protobuf-based protocol that permits payment requests to specify the creation of transactions of arbitrary complexity.
+In Bitcoin, two different standards exist to permit vendors to issue payment requests that are understood by wallets: BIP-0021 5 and BIP-0070 6.
+BIP-0021 provides a URI format that can be interpreted by a wallet to construct simple, single-recipient transactions; BIP-0070 uses a protobuf-based protocol that permits requests for transactions of arbitrary complexity.

-The format proposed in this ZIP seeks a middle ground between these approaches: to provide a URI-based format which supports both the trivial use case and the slightly-more-complex situation where a payment may be intended for multiple recipients.
+The format proposed in this ZIP seeks a middle ground between these approaches: to provide a URI-based format which supports both the trivial use case and the slightly-more-complex situation where a transaction may include payments to multiple recipients.

 The format must be a valid URI.